micro/micro/README.md

 ```sh
 micro server
 ```
-Now go to [localhost:8080](http://localhost:8080) and make sure the output is something like `{"version": "v3.10.1"}` which is the laest version of micro installed.
+Now go to [localhost:8080](http://localhost:8080) and make sure the output is something like `{"version": "v3.10.1"}` which is the latest version of micro installed.

 ## Usage